 The latest report in the quantification of infringement study series, released today by the EUIPO, through the European Observatory on Infringements of Intellectual Property Rights, shows that EUR 2.4 billion is lost each year through counterfeiting in the tyre and battery sectors in the EU.

 In three separate decisions, the European Commission has fined four maritime car carriers €395 million, two suppliers of spark plugs €76 million, and two suppliers of braking systems €75 million, for taking part in cartels, in breach of EU antitrust rules.
 All companies acknowledged their involvement in the cartels and agreed to settle the cases.

-A summary of the consideration of the draft report is available.
+A summary of the debate with a focus on the Commission and representatives of the political groups is now available.

 Second-hand cars traded across the EU have their odometer readings manipulated more frequently than those traded on national markets.
 Odometer fraud is difficult to track and leaves no trace.
 This incurs costs and creates challenges on the EU internal market.
 It can also impact EU road safety.
 Against this background, this European added value assessment identifies weaknesses in the existing EU legal system.
 Moreover, it outlines potential policy measures that could be taken at the EU level, and that could generate European added value through coordinated approaches and more harmonisation in this area.

 European consumer authorities announced that Volkswagen committed to continue and speed up the repair, free of charge, of the remaining cars affected by the Dieselgate in 2018.
 This is a result from their joint letter sent last September to the CEO of Volkswagen, urging the group to swiftly repair all affected cars.